32blogby Studio Mitsu

 Elastic scaling.
 When throughput isn't enough, upgrade the VPS or spin up a second one.
 That's cheaper and faster than buying a new local machine.

 Cost-wise, a VPS with enough CPU for typical video work runs $3–15/month depending on region and provider.
 Far less than a dedicated encoding workstation.
+Providers like Kamatera offer a 30-day free trial, so you can benchmark real encoding jobs before committing to a plan.

 Choosing a VPS and Estimating Specs